A Geometric Approach to Radial Correlation Type Problems: A proof of the Gaussian Correlation Conjecture

 is non-increasing on $[0,\infty)$. \end{lem} Therefore, we can apply Lemma \ref{bg} and conclude that the function:

 is a non-increasing function.
 The consequence of this fact is that:

 This ends the proof of Lemma \ref{end}. \begin{flushright} $\Box$ \end{flushright}

-Lemma \ref{end}, combined with the main Theorem \ref{iff}, completes the \emph{proof of the Gaussian Correlation Conjecture in sufficiently high dimensions}.
-To prove Conjecture \ref{1} in \emph{every} dimension, we shall use the following Lemma where the proof is straightforward: \begin{lem} If there exists an integer $N>2$ such that the Gaussian Correlation Conjecture holds true for every $n\geq N$, then the conjecture holds true in every dimension. \end{lem}
+The following Lemma is a well known and straightforward result: \begin{lem} If there exists an integer $N>2$ such that the Gaussian Correlation Conjecture holds true for every $n\geq N$, then the conjecture holds true in every dimension. \end{lem}